cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletSchedulerAbstract.rst

 addCloudletToWaitingList
 ^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: protected void addCloudletToWaitingList(CloudletExecution ce)
+.. java:method:: protected void addCloudletToWaitingList(CloudletExecution cle)
    :outertype: CloudletSchedulerAbstract

 addWaitingCloudletToExecList
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: protected CloudletExecution addWaitingCloudletToExecList(CloudletExecution cloudlet)
+.. java:method:: protected CloudletExecution addWaitingCloudletToExecList(CloudletExecution cle)
    :outertype: CloudletSchedulerAbstract

    Removes a Cloudlet from waiting list and adds it to the exec list.

-   :param cloudlet: the cloudlet to add to to exec list
+   :param cle: the cloudlet to add to to exec list
    :return: the given cloudlet

 canExecuteCloudletInternal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: protected abstract boolean canExecuteCloudletInternal(CloudletExecution ce)
+.. java:method:: protected abstract boolean canExecuteCloudletInternal(CloudletExecution cle)
    :outertype: CloudletSchedulerAbstract

    **See also:** :java:ref:`.canExecuteCloudlet(CloudletExecution)`